-- The Administrative Officer may determine not to review the petition if it is untimely, frivolous, is based on issues that are beyond the jurisdictional boundaries established by University policy, or contains no actionable facts.
+- The Administrative Officer may determine not to review the petition if it is untimely, frivolous, is based on issues that are beyond the jurisdictional boundaries established by University policy, or contains no actionable facts (meaning that even if the facts alleged by the student were true, the action would not have been arbitrary or capricious).
 Such decision must be in writing and is subject to review by the Due Process Officer, as described in Level 3, below.
 The Administrative Officer may also recommend that the issue be reviewed further for resolution at an informal level.

 - If the petition is accepted for review, the person/entity against whom the Petitioner is petitioning (“Respondent”) is given an opportunity to review the petition and respond with any information or evidence desired, including statements from witnesses.